Tilly3g/love-recipes/README.md

 ## Deployment

 In order to deploy this website using Heroku I navigated to the app within Heroku.
 I then clicked on settings and scrolled down to domains.
-The URL is shown here with the link to the publish app showing as https://love-recipes.herokuapp.com/.
+The URL is shown here with the link to the published app showing as https://love-recipes.herokuapp.com/.

 In order to deploy the website locally you would need to go to the GitHub repository directly.
 You would then need to click download